AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 - a library called libyuv to do image preprocessing
 - [larod API](../FAQs.md#WhatisLarod?) to load a graph model and run classification inferences on it

-It is achieved by using the containerized API and toolchain images.
+It is achieved by using the containerized API and toolchain docker images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.

 ## Detailed outline of example application
 This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
 It tries to match twice the WIDTH and HEIGHT that is required by the neural network.
 The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by libyuv and larod.
 The implementation of the vdo specific parts of the app can be found in file "imgprovider.c".